Research Background and Interests

 Recent Research Publications

-In recent months, I have collaborated with colleagues and graduate students on several publications.
+Since undertaking the role of Assistant Professor with the School of Education and Health at CBU in January 2020, I have collaborated with colleagues and graduate students on several publications.
 Moodley, Cacellier, Power, and Côté (2020) focuses on the design and assessment of on online learning intervention for claims adjudicators in the Ontario insurance industry.
-Power et al. (2020) and Power (2022c) were collaborative responses with CBU graduate students to support educators shifting to online teaching because of the COVID-19 pandemic.
+Power et al. (2020), Power (2022c), and Power et al. (2023) were initiated as collaborative responses with CBU graduate students to support educators shifting to online teaching because of the COVID-19 pandemic.
 Kay, Ruttenberg-Rozen, and Power (in press) explores an evidence-based framework for classifying and using educational apps.

-In recent months, I have collaborated with colleagues and graduate students on several publications.
+Since undertaking the role of Assistant Professor with the School of Education and Health at CBU in January 2020, I have collaborated with colleagues and graduate students on several publications.
 Moodley, Cacellier, Power, and Côté (2020) focuses on the design and assessment of on online learning intervention for claims adjudicators in the Ontario insurance industry.
-Power et al. (2020) and Power (2022c) were collaborative responses with CBU graduate students to support educators shifting to online teaching because of the COVID-19 pandemic.
+Power et al. (2020), Power (2022c), and Power et al. (2023) were initiated as collaborative responses with CBU graduate students to support educators shifting to online teaching because of the COVID-19 pandemic.
 Kay, Ruttenberg-Rozen, and Power (in press) explores an evidence-based framework for classifying and using educational apps.

 Current Research